 LingQ rebuilds global language learning app and launches LingQ 5.0

-Completely redesigned app provides language learners of all levels with a comprehensive and multi-format digital environment to personalize their learning journey through design, methodology, content, and subject matter

-/EIN News/ -- West Vancouver, British Columbia, Canada, Dec.
-06, 2022 (GLOBE NEWSWIRE) -- LingQ, a global player in the all-in-one language learning edtech market, using artificial intelligence (“AI”) and comprehensible input theory of language learning, has announced the launch of LingQ 5.0.
+Complete redesign provides language learners with a comprehensive, multi-format digital space to personalize learning through design, methodology and contentWEST VANCOUVER, BRITISH COLUMBIA, CANADA, December 8, 2022 /EINPresswire.com/ -- LingQ, a global player in the all-in-one language learning edtech market, using artificial intelligence (“AI”) and comprehensible input theory of language learning, has announced the launch of LingQ 5.0.
 LingQ 5.0 is a complete redesign of its previous 4.0 version.
 With improvements to previous features and the addition of new ones, the new 5.0 has created one of the most comprehensive language learning environments available to students of all levels, beginner to fluency, in mobile and web formats, a site interface in 17 languages and user functionality in 40 different languages.

 “Our objective at LingQ is to have the very best digital language learning app in the global market and I believe that LingQ 5.0 does that,” said Mark Kaufmann, CEO and Co-founder of LingQ.
 “We have been in this business 20 years this year, and all our experience and knowledge of the market and end user has gone into the new version.
 In addition to what our users have asked for, we are delivering to consumers what the industry has identified as the top features and interface designs for language learners, and then some.
 LingQ allows learners to go much further with their language comprehension than most other language learning apps.
 Our platform’s ability to be customizable and secure makes it perfect to teach language learning to all levels of institutional education and for business training. “